Japanese Brown: History

 The Japanese Brown developed in southern Japan, in Kōchi Prefecture on Shikoku island, and in Kumamoto Prefecture on Kyushu island.
 The principal foreign influences on the breed were from the British Devon, Korean Hanwoo and Swiss Simmental cattle breeds.

 In 1960 the total breed population was reported to be over 525000.
 In 1978 it was reported as 72000, and in 2008 it was 18672.
 The Japanese Brown constitutes about 4.8% of the national beef herd.
-The conservation status of the Japanese Brown was listed by the FAO as "not at risk" in 2007.
+Its conservation status was listed by the Food and Agriculture Organization of the United Nations in 2007 as "not at risk".

 A small number were exported to the United States in 1994.

 Characteristics

 Japanese Brown cattle in Kōchi Prefecture are reddish-brown, while those in Kumamoto Prefecture are light brown; both sexes are horned.